ka4ep/Lexical.Localization/docs/IAssetCache/README.md

-# Introduction
+# Asset Cache
 **AssetCache**
 is used for caching the requests in cases where asset implementation needs better performance.
 Asset cache works as a decorator layer that forwards requests to its *source* and then stores the results.

-Asset cache needs to be populated with [IAssetCacheParts](https://github.com/tagcode/Lexical.Localization/blob/master/Lexical.Localization/Abstractions/Asset/IAssetCache.cs) which each handle caching for a specific interface.
+Asset cache needs to be populated with [IAssetCacheParts](https://github.com/tagcode/Lexical.Localization/blob/master/Lexical.Localization.Abstractions/Asset/IAssetCache.cs) which each handle caching for a specific interface.

 ```csharp
 // Create asset